If you have sat the Law National Aptitude Test (LNAT), you might be wondering when you will receive your results from it.

 - On average, a successful international candidate presented a score of about 30.

-Applying to Oxbridge is immensely competitive, and you must give yourself the best chance of success in every part of the application process.
+Applying to study Law is immensely competitive, and you must give yourself the best chance of success in every part of the application process.
 UniAdmissions helps you craft the perfect Personal Statement, achieve a highly competitive LNAT score and teach you how to Interview effectively – covering all areas of your Oxbridge application.